ALASKA CHILDREN'S TRUST

 For more information, go to www.strengtheningfamilies.alaska.gov or call 907-269-8923

+ACT has partnered with Alaska 2-1-1 to offer the most comprehensive support to Parents and Families.
 Caring for children can be overwhelming.
-Call the Alaska Parent Line and talk with an early childhood development specialist who can provide individualized child development information, discipline suggestions, or other appropriate supports.
+Call the Alaska Parent Line and talk with a specialist who can provide individualized child development information, discipline suggestions, or other appropriate supports.

 The Parent Line is a support line around parenting techniques and child development issues.
 We do not provide ongoing counseling; however we will provide referrals to other appropriate agencies if callers are in the midst of a crisis or need more comprehensive social service assistance.